ITSM

 ESM supports both day-to-day work and broader operational goals.
 Team leads gain visibility into request volumes, trends, and bottlenecks.
 Staff spend less time navigating unclear processes and more time focusing on their responsibilities.
 And executives benefit from a consistent view of how internal services perform across different business units.

-- Consistent employee experience: Employees interact with a unified portal to request services from multiple departments.
-They no longer need to guess who to contact or track requests across multiple email threads.
+2. Consistent employee experience: Employees interact with a unified portal to request services from multiple departments.
+They no longer need to guess who to contact, resend information across separate email threads, or follow up manually to check request status.
+Service catalogs, automated updates, and defined SLA (Service Level Agreement) targets create a more predictable support experience.

 How to get started with Enterprise Service Management?